 Activity Description Suffix-Select a suffix to append to the file name.
-Select from the list of existing suffixes, or click (/)= to select a variable or build a new suffix using the expression editor.
-See Transform and Cleanse Data for more information.
-Visualize Data Open an existing Toad Data Visualization file (.tdv), refresh the chart, and export contents as a report.
-Select from a number of output file formats, including PDF and Excel.
-Data Visualization document-Select an existing Toad Data Visualization file.
-Output file-Select a file location, file name, and file type for your output file.
-You can use a variable in this field by entering the hash symbol before and after the variable name (#VariableName#).
-Suffix-Select a suffix to append to the file name.
 Select from the list of existing suffixes, or click ()= to select a variable or build a new suffix using the expression editor.
 See Visualize Data for more information.
 Compare Data Open a Toad Data Compare project (.dcp) and export the contents as a summary report and detailed object reports.
 Select from a number of output file formats for the summary report, including PDF and Excel.
 Data Compare Project-Select an existing Toad Data Compare project file.
 Summary Report-Select a file location, file name, and file type for the comparison summary report file.
 Object reports folder-Select a destination folder for the detailed object comparison reports generated by the activity.
 Suffix-Select a suffix to append to the file name.
-Select from the list of existing suffixes, or click $^{(k)}$ to select a variable or build a new suffix using the expression editor.
+Select from the list of existing suffixes, or click () to select a variable or build a new suffix using the expression editor.
 Generate sync script-Select a location and enter a file name to generate a synchronization script.
-Click at to configure options for the synchronization script.
+Click to configure options for the synchronization script.
 Execute script-Select to execute the generated script.
 Compare result variable-Enter a variable name or use the default.
 This variable is assigned a value of True or False based on the results of the data comparison.
 See Create Data Comparisons for more information.
 Refresh a Snapshot Use this activity to refresh a snapshot in Local Storage or in Toad Intelligence Central (TIC).
 This action will update the snapshot to reflect the current data in the source table.
 Select one of the following: Local Storage Database-Select the database containing the snapshot to refresh.
 Snapshot-Select the snapshot to refresh.
-Intelligence Central Select a destination-Select the TIC connection containing the snapshot
+Intelligence Central Select a destination-Select the TIC connection containing the snapshot to be refreshed.
+Datasource-Select the data source in TIC containing the snapshot to refresh.
+Snapshot-Select the snapshot to refresh.
+Database Connection In previous versions of Toad, the Database Connection activity was required in order to specify database connection details.
+In the current version of Toad, you can specify the database connection details within each applicable activity, eliminating the need to use the Database activity.
+You may continue to use the Database activity if you prefer.
+Note: The database connection specified for the Database Connection activity takes precedence over the connection specified for the individual activity.
+Loop Connections Loops through multiple connections and executes the activities you specify.
+Add as many activities as you want to the loop.
+The Loop Connections activity can have more than one branch.